vad1m198/samples/TestJSP/README.md

 task description can be found in test_javajsp.doc file

-To run app locally execute comman `mvn tomcat7:run` then navigate to localhost://8082
+To run app locally execute command `mvn tomcat7:run` then navigate to http://localhost:8082